mikegsCoder/Self-Education/JS-Back-End/12. Exams/08. Shared-Trip/README.md

   - browse his own profile page with information about the trips he has offered in the application.
 - Some more features:
   - implemented data validation for Login, Register, Offer Trip and Edit pages;
-  - implemented guards middleware for visitor and guest users.
+  - implemented guards middleware for guest and loggrd in users.

 ## 🧪 Test Accounts
 &nbsp;&nbsp;&nbsp;&nbsp;Email: **peter@abv.bg**